aboutcode-org/aboutcode/docs/source/scancode-toolkit/contribute/contrib_doc.rst

     - lines should not be longer than 100 characters - D001

         - RST exception: line with no whitespace except in the beginning
-        - RST exception: lines with http or https urls
+        - RST exception: lines with http or https URLs
         - RST exception: literal blocks
         - RST exception: rst target directives

     - no trailing whitespace - D002
     - no tabulation for indentation - D003
-    - no carriage returns (use unix newlines) - D004
+    - no carriage returns (use UNIX newlines) - D004
     - no newline at end of file - D005

 Extra Style Checks